ratosh/sc2_maps/README.md

 # sc2_maps

+Intended to solve problems when making new sc2 maps to be compatible with 4.10 version.

+This repo contains:

-Embedding mods files into a SC2 map, can be changed to support more mods but for this repo always having 2 is the desired behavior.
+* Script to embed files SC2 maps (can be changed to support more mods but for this repo always having 2 is the desired behavior)
+* Fixes to known problems when converting maps
+* Validation bot to confirm problems are solved

 ## Fixes
-Intended to solve problems when making new sc2 maps to be compatible with 4.10 version.

 Covered problems:
 * Missing weapons details

 ### Weapons

 Due to changes on 5.x.x patches, some weapons are not available on the API.
 We add them as visual effects or buffs that should not affect the gameplay.